Omnidirectional type inference for ML: principality any way: Overview

 \parcomment{Example of why this problematic}

-Consider the following program: \begin{program}[input] type 'a gpoint = { x : 'a; y : 'a } let diag (n : 'a) : 'a gpoint = { x = n; y = n } °\halfline° let ex_8 gp = let getx p = p.x in getx (diag 42), (getx gp : float) °\ocamlflags 20° \end{program} We introduce a new parameterized record type \code{'a gpoint}, whose fields \code{x} and \code{y} are overloaded---recall that both \code{point} and \code{gray_point} already define these fields---but here they have a \emph{polymorphic} projection type $\tfor \tv {}$ \code{'a gpoint -> 'a}.
+Consider the following program: \begin{program}[input] type 'a gpoint = { x : 'a; y : 'a } let diag (n : 'a) : 'a gpoint = { x = n; y = n } °\halfline° let ex_8 gp = °\ocamlflags 20° let getx p = p.x in getx (diag 42), (getx gp : float) \end{program} We introduce a new parameterized record type \code{'a gpoint}, whose fields \code{x} and \code{y} are overloaded---recall that both \code{point} and \code{gray_point} already define these fields---but here they have a \emph{polymorphic} projection type $\tfor \tv {}$ \code{'a gpoint -> 'a}.
 The function \code{diag} constructs a diagonal point, a point lying on the diagonal $x = y$, and has the type $\tfor \tv {}$ \code{'a -> 'a gpoint}.

 When typechecking \code{ex_8}, we cannot infer the type of \code{getx} first, since the type of \code{p.x} is still not yet known.
 Instead, we must typecheck the body first, where the call \code{getx (diag 42)} reveals that \code{p} has type \code{'a gpoint}.
 Failing to do so would make inference incomplete, since the program is clearly well-typed.
-Nor can we treat the let-binding as monomorphic, since both calls to \code{getx} use different instantiations of \code{'a}: $\tv \is \tint$ in \code{getx (diag 42)} and $\tv \is \tfloat$ in \code{(getx gp : float)}.
+Nor can we treat the let-binding as monomorphic, since both calls to \code{getx} use different instantiations of \code{'a}: indeed, $\tv$ is $\tint$ in \code{getx (diag 42)} while $\tv$ is $\tfloat$ in \code{(getx gp : float)}.

 \parcomment{Our solution}

 We solve this by introducing \emph{incremental instantiation}, \ie the ability to instantiate type schemes that are not yet fully determined (so-called \emph{partial type schemes}) and consequently revisit their instances when they are being refined, \emph{incrementally}.
 This allows inferring parts of a let-body to disambiguate its definition, without duplicating constraint-solving work.